Updated July 3, 2023

 - Shareholder meetings are regulatory requirements that private and public companies must regularly conduct to discuss important resolutions and corporate matters.

-- The meeting notification and discussion agenda must be provided well before the meeting date.
-For instance, the notice must be sent at least 21 days before the meeting in case of an AGM.
+- The meeting notification and discussion agenda must be ready well before the meeting date.
+For instance, the notice must be in transit at least 21 days before the meeting in case of an AGM.

 - There is a minimum quorum requirement for any shareholders’ meeting, which is 2 for private limited companies and 3 for any other companies.